 If they can't sign Hardy long term, the one-year tender figure for defensive ends is projected to fall between $12.4 million and $12.6 million.

 Hardy, 25, is coming off his finest season to date, with 15 sacks in 2013, one year after an 11-sack campaign.
-The 6-foot-4, 290-pound Hardy was a sixth-round pick out of Ole Miss in 2010 and clearly has earned a big raise.
-His fellow end, Charles Johnson, is scheduled to make more than $16 million in a deal green-lit by former general manager Marty Hurney.
+The 6-4, 290-pound Hardy was a sixth-round pick out of Ole Miss in 2010 and clearly has earned a big raise.
+His fellow end, Charles Johnson, is scheduled to make more than $16 million in a deal green-lit by former GM Marty Hurney.

 With new GM Dave Gettleman running the show now, the team has protected its best asset.
 The Panthers have cleared cap space on multiple fronts in recent weeks and appear to have the room to sign Hardy long term, even if a few more moves are coming to help do that.

 The colorful Hardy has been making the media rounds since the Super Bowl, no doubt in an attempt to raise his profile — and perhaps his price.
-But Hardy has said that he'd be willing to take a hometown discount, provided the Panthers' offer was at least in line with what other teams might pay him.
+But Hardy previously has said that he'd be willing to offer the Panthers a hometown discount, provided their offer was at least in line with what other NFL teams might be willing to pay him.

 At the very least, he has a hefty tender offer on the table, but there's little doubt he'll be holding out for the big (guaranteed) money for a long-term deal.